Technology-Notes/Distributed-Systems-Complete/README.md

 >It is highly available and by defaults it is duplicated across availability zone.

 >Also S3 storage is much cheaper than EBS- block storage.
-By serving the static contents from S3, one can save on IOPs of the EC2 as the request for S3 static links isnt served through EC2.
+By serving the static contents from S3, one can save on IOPs of the EC2 as the request for S3 static links is not served through EC2.

 >Also it create a highly available environment, the static content which often are media files which consumes much higher storage need not be stored in all the EC2 instances

 >Thus EC2 EBS storage requirement is reduced considerably

->Price wise S3 is 4-5 times less cheaper.
+>Price wise S3 is 4-5 times less cheap.

 ### Intro to DynamoDB

-> **Amazon DynamoDB** is a fast and flexible NoSQL database service for all applications that need consistent,single-digit millisecond latency at any scale.
+> **Amazon DynamoDB** is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.

 > It is fully managed database and supports both document and key-value data models.